shogowada/scala-json-rpc/tutorials/PassingFunctionAsParameter.md

 ```

 Knowing this rule, you can use these APIs with JSON-RPC client & server on different technology stack too.

-## End to end example over WebSocket

-We also have an end to end example using WebSocket.
-Please refer to [its example page](../e2eWebSocket).

 ## Summary